falconmick/tdd-demo/packages/slide/slides.md

 <!--
-When following the London approach of test driven development the use of adapters will be a lot more extreme than you might expect,
+When following the London approach of test driven development the use of adapters will be a lot more extensive than you might expect, -->

--->

 ---